Administrative Officers Management Program

-The Administrative Officers Management Program (AOMP) is a unique educational program for law enforcement professionals, police officers and public safety personnel.
-Three times a year (Spring, Summer and Fall), a class of 30 participants lives in residence at the NC State Highway Patrol Training Academy, located in Raleigh, NC, for an intensive 12-week academic program during which they earn 15 college credits (9 undergraduate and 6 graduate) and a certificate of completion.
-Participants, who come from across the U.S. and international locations, are nominated by their department or agency.
+The Administrative Officers Management Program (AOMP) is a unique educational program for public safety professionals seeking career advancement.
+Three times a year (Spring, Summer and Fall), a class of 25 participants lives in residence at the NC State Highway Patrol Training Academy in Raleigh, NC, for an intensive 12-week academic program during which they earn 15 college credits (9 undergraduate and 6 graduate) and a certificate of completion.
+Participants, who come from across the U.S., must be nominated by their department or agency.

 Departments and agencies are invited to nominate candidates for admission.
 Candidates are evaluated on the basis of prior academic work, demonstrated ability to work at the academic level required by the program, and the candidate's assignment within his or her organization indicating management responsibilities or expectations.

 Applications must include:

 - Recommendation/endorsement by the candidate's agency or department

 - College/university transcripts of the candidate

 Application deadlines: Three groups per year (Summer, Fall and Spring) are admitted, with deadlines of May (Summer), mid-August (Fall), and early January (Spring).

 Plan of Study

 All AOMP participants must take the full load of 15 credits during the 12-week program; there is no provision for part-time participation.
 Participants will receive credit for their coursework on a North Carolina State University transcript, which will also state that they have earned a certificate of completion.